-- 24. IMPLEMENTATION: Permits to remove, relocate, or otherwise alter Heritage trees cannot be implemented until a project building permit is secured and the project is pursued. - 25.
-REPLACEMENT: The applicant shall offset the loss of each Heritage tree with two 24" box replacement trees, for a total of 70 replacement trees.
-Each replacement tree shall be no smaller than a 24" box and shall be noted on the landscape plan as Heritage replacement trees. - 26.
-TREE PROTECTION MEASURES: The tree protection measures listed in the arborist's report prepared by HortScience, Inc., and dated November 3, 2016 shall be included as notes on the title sheet of all grading and landscape plans.
+- 26. REPLACEMENT: The applicant shall offset the loss of each Heritage tree with 2 replacement trees, for a total of 12 replacement trees.
+Each replacement tree shall be no smaller than a 24" box and shall be noted on the landscape plan as Heritage replacement trees. - 27.
+TREE PROTECTION MEASURES: The tree protection measures listed in the arborist's report prepared by Ray Morneau and dated October 18, 2017, shall be included as notes on the title sheet of all grading and landscape plans.
 These measures shall include, but may not be limited to, 6' chain link fencing at the drip line, a continuous maintenance and care program, and protective grading techniques.
-Also, no materials may be stored within the drip line of any tree on the project site. - 27.
+Also, no materials may be stored within the drip line of any tree on the project site. - 28.
 TREE MITIGATION AND PRESERVATION PLAN: The applicant shall develop a tree mitigation and preservation plan to avoid impacts on regulated trees and mitigate for the loss of trees that cannot be avoided.
 Routine monitoring for the first five years and corrective actions for trees that consistently fail the performance standards will be included in the tree mitigation and preservation plan.
-The tree mitigation and preservation plan will be developed in accordance with Chapter 32, Articles I and II, of the City Code, and subject to approval of the Zoning Administrator prior to removal or disturbance of any Heritage trees resulting from project activities, including site preparation activities. - 28.
-IRREVOCABLE DAMAGE TO HERITAGE TREES: In the event one or more of the preserved Heritage tree(s) are not maintained and irrevocable damage or death of the tree(s) has occurred due to construction activity, a stop work order will be issued on the subject property and no construction activity shall occur for two working days per damaged tree. - 29.
-RELOCATION: Trees numbered 51 and 52 (pindo palms) in the arborist report prepared by HortScience, Inc., and dated November 3, 2016, shall be relocated to another location on-site as identified in the approved site and landscape plans.
+The tree mitigation and preservation plan will be developed in accordance with Chapter 32, Articles I and II, of the City Code, and subject to approval of the Zoning Administrator prior to removal or disturbance of any Heritage trees resulting from project activities, including site preparation activities.